 Does HHC show up on drug tests?
 It is very likely that it does.
 Your next question might be how long will it stay in your system?
 The truth is, with limited studies done on HHC, it’s hard to say definitively.
-Everyone reacts to HHC differently but overall you can expect HHC to likely remain in your system somewhere between a few weeks and a few months.
+Everyone reacts to HHC differently.
 Much like other cannabinoids, the length of time depends on several of the following factors including:

 - Amount of HHC consumed